klaxalk/epigen/README.md

 2. **vim** (7.0 or higher).
 No special configuration is needed for either of those.

-Epigen utilizes Tim Pope's [vim-commentary](https://github.com/tpope/vim-commentary) vim plugin, which has been integrated in the Epigen's .vimrc.
+Epigen utilizes Tim Pope's [vim-commentary](https://github.com/tpope/vim-commentary) vim plugin, which has been integrated in the epigen's .vimrc.

 # Usage